aaysul/stackoverflow-developer-survey-analysis/README.md

 ## 2. Exploring Dataset

 In this step the Stack Overflow Developer Survey 2019 dataset was used.
-The link for survey dataset is available on the link below.
+Survey dataset can be accessed on the link below.

 [Stack Overflow Developer Survey](https://insights.stackoverflow.com/survey/)